 Not all cases of physical discipline cross the line into violations of law.
 While social workers may disagree, as a matter of law corporal punishment is not illegal in Virginia.

 Sometimes it is also important to understand that everyone makes mistakes – it is part of the human condition – but that doesn’t make you a bad person or a bad parent.
-An important quality in finding the best child abuse defense lawyer is making sure the attorney can effectively advocate for a sentence including alternatives to incarceration where appropriate.
+An important quality in finding the best child abuse defense lawyer is making sure the attorney can effectively advocate for a lenient sentence, including alternatives to incarceration where appropriate.
 A jail or prison sentence is rarely in the child’s best interests.
-Our child abuse defense attorneys have years of expertise in building strong arguments for mitigation, and can make the case that everyone – the defendant, child and society as a whole – often benefits more from a sentence focussed on rehabilitation including therapy and counseling rather than focussing solely on retribution and punishment.
+Our child abuse defense attorneys have years of expertise in building strong arguments for mitigation, and can make the case that everyone – the defendant, child and society as a whole – often benefits more from a sentence focused on rehabilitation, including therapy and counseling, rather than focusing solely on retribution and punishment.

 Contact Our Fairfax Child Abuse Defense Lawyers